Skip to content

 GUI Tools:

 • Log Viewer: Your first stop.
-Check Forward Traffic, Event Logs (System, VPN, User), UTM logs (Web Filter, IPS, etc.).
-Learn to filter effectively!
+Check Forward Traffic, Event Logs (System, VPN, User), and UTM logs (Web Filter, IPS, etc.).
+Learn to filter effectively.

 • Policy Lookup: Found under Policy & Objects -> Firewall Policy.
 Enter source/destination IPs, port, and protocol to see which policy should match the traffic.

-• FortiView: Provides dashboards and visualizations of traffic, sources, destinations, threats, etc. Great for identifying top talkers or unusual patterns.
+• FortiView: Dashboards and visualizations of traffic, sources, destinations, and threats.
+Great for identifying top talkers or unusual patterns.

 • Routing Monitor: Network -> Routing Monitor.
 View the active routing table.